Chinese ship Hulunhu

-Hulunhu (965) is the lead ship of Type 901 fast combat support ship of the People's Liberation Army Navy.
+Hulunhu (965) is lead ship of the Type 901 fast combat support ship of the People's Liberation Army Navy.

 Development and design

 The Type 901 integrated supply ships are the latest generation of super large ocean-going integrated supply ship (fast combat support ship) of the Chinese People's Liberation Army Navy.
 Compared with the earlier Type 903 integrated supply ship, its replenishment equipment has been greatly improved and improved in performance, which can provide the future Chinese aircraft carrier fleet with replenishment tasks under more complex conditions.
 Since the top speed of this class of supply ship reaches 25 knots, it will be able to flexibly deploy with the aircraft carrier fleet.

 The Type 901 is estimated to have a 45,000 ton displacement and a beam of 31.5 metres.
 The ship is powered by four QC280 gas turbines, each delivering 28 MW, for maximum speed of about 25 kt; the speed is necessary to keep up with carriers.
 The Type 901 is more than twice the size of the preceding Type 903A and significantly faster.